About the Department

 Program Learning Goals

-Students who successfully complete a communication studies degree shall be able to, in a variety of relational, group, and organizational settings:
+Students who successfully complete a communication management degree shall be able to, in a variety of relational, group, and organizational settings:

 - Explain how communication creates, sustains, manages, and changes persons, groups, organizations, and society, and use that knowledge in an ethical manner.